narethim/tools/setup-prometheus-node-exporter-armv7.md

 # Setup Prometheus

-Install Prometheus Node_Exporter v0.18.1 on an armv7 machine such as Rapberry Pi 3 Version B/B+.
+Install Prometheus Node_Exporter v0.18.1 on an armv7 machine such as Raspberry Pi 3 Version B/B+.

 # 1. Prepare the environment